In partnership with

 Computing

-In line with the National Curriculum Purpose of Study for Computing the aim of St. Joseph's is that its pupils, “use computational thinking and creativity to understand and change the world.”
-We want our children to be masters, not consumers, of the ever-changing digital world in which they are growing up; to be able to make informed decisions about their usage of digital applications current and actual now and in the future as and when new opportunities arise.
+We want our children to be masters, not consumers, of the ever-changing digital world in which they are growing up.
+They should be able to make informed decisions about their use of digital applications—both current and future—as new technologies and opportunities arise.

 e-Safety

-St. Joseph's recognises the importance of its children being digitally literate, responsible and safe users of online technologies.
-Within our Computing Curriculum there are planned focuses on e-Safety at the beginning and end of each academic year, before Christmas and around Safer Internet Day each February.
-During the year children are routinely taught and reminded about good practice whenever appropriate across the curriculum.
+Within our Computing Curriculum, e-Safety is a central focus at the beginning and end of each academic year, before Christmas, and around Safer Internet Day each February.
+Throughout the year, children are routinely reminded about good online practices whenever appropriate across the wider curriculum.

 Our Computing Scheme of Work Overview (Purple Mash)